matveynator/redis-backup/README.md

-## 🇬🇧 How to use `backup-redis`
+## 🇬🇧 How to use `redis-backup`

 ### 📦 Overview

-`backup-redis` is a standalone Go utility that automatically detects all running Redis instances on the server, identifies their RDB file paths via `CONFIG GET`, and creates compressed `.tar.gz` backups.
+`redis-backup` is a standalone Go utility that automatically detects all running Redis instances on the server, identifies their RDB file paths via `CONFIG GET`, and creates compressed `.tar.gz` backups.

 It also supports: